Ukraine shows unity as West sees no sign of Russian pullback

 “We haven’t seen a pullback,” U.S. Secretary of State Antony Blinken told ABC News.
 “He (Putin) can pull the trigger.
 He can pull it today.
 He can pull it tomorrow.
 He can pull it next week.
 The forces are there if he wants to renew aggression against Ukraine.”

-Ukrainian President Volodymyr Zelenskyy similarly dismissed the Russian withdrawal claims, noting the lack of evidence of a pullback.
-He has repeatedly sought to project calm as well as strength during the crisis, declaring Wednesday a “Day of National Unity.”
+“What is this?
+Rotations, withdrawal, returning back again,” he said on a visit to the southeastern city of Mariupol.
+“It’s too early to rejoice.”

-“We are united by a desire to happily live in peace,” Zelenskyy said in an address to the nation.
+“We are united by a desire to happily live in peace,” Zelenskyy said in an address to the nation earlier in the day.
 “We can defend our home only if we stay united.”

 Across the country, Ukrainians of all ages waved flags in the streets and from apartment windows.

-Hundreds unfolded a 200-meter (650-foot) flag at Kyiv’s Olimpiyskiy Stadium, while another was draped in the center of a shopping mall in the capital.
+Hundreds unfolded a 200-meter (650-foot) flag at Kyiv’s Olympic Stadium, while another was draped in the center of a shopping mall in the capital.

 In the government-controlled part of Ukraine’s eastern region of Luhansk, where Russian-backed separatists have been fighting Ukrainian troops since 2014, residents stretched another huge flag across a street.